 The Border Center for Journalists and Bloggers is a non profit organization based in South Texas dedicated to improve quality journalism, promote safer practices, and boost innovation and cooperation across borders.

 BCJB also focuses in the creation of a binational network of journalists at both sides of the border and the promotion of investigative journalism, adoption of digital tools, data mining and visualization, as well as the production of high quality multimedia stories.

-In a partnership with the International Center for Journalists, the Border Center for Journalists and Bloggers (BCJB) is organizing security workshops for border journalists who work in dangerous environments and cover zones rife with organized crime, violence and extreme poverty.
+In a partnership with the International Center for Journalists, BCJB is promoting investigative journalism and organizing security workshops for border journalists who work in hostile environments and cover zones rife with organized crime, violence and extreme poverty.
 We help them to reduce risk by improving their editorial skills and promoting the use of security protocols to cover immigration and human trafficking, education and health issues, local governments, criminal justice, crime and corruption.